swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/expectations.md

 * Attend monthly admin team meetings.
 Time zones will be taken into consideration when scheduling these meetings.
 Attending other Carpentries community meetings is also highly recommended.
 * Read emails sent to the admin group.
-Stay up to date on all Carpentries operations as outlined in the Administrator's’ Manual.  (link to be added) Respond to workshop requests from host sites in your region within two business days.
+Stay up to date on all Carpentries operations as outlined in the [Carpentries handbook](https://docs.carpentries.org/index.html).
+Respond to workshop requests from host sites in your region within two business days.
 This may include, but is not limited to:
   * Sharing general Carpentries information
   * Recruiting instructors